rvalenciaaz/rhodococcus-bgc/README.md

 # rhodococcus-bgc

-This repository contains the main scripts used in the article .
+This repository contains the main scripts used in the article

+Agustina Undabarrena, Ricardo Valencia, Andrés Cumsille, Leonardo Zamora-Leiva, Eduardo Castro-Nallar, Francisco Barona-Gomez; Beatriz Cámara.
+Rhodococcus comparative genomics reveals a phylogenomic-dependent NRPS distribution: insights into BGC connection to an orphan metabolite.

 1.
 2.